skupperproject/refdog/input/commands/site-create.md

 ## Errors

-- **No site resource exists**
+- **A site resource already exists**

-  There is no existing Skupper site resource to update.
+  There is already a site resource defined for the namespace.

 </section>